Blockchain-World-News/FIL-DC-Allocator/README.md

 3. Business authorization letter (CEO signature + stamp)
 4. Sample data submission (20% of total DataCap applications)
 5. Business perception of Filecoin
-6. Social media (official website, WeChat, LinkedIn, GitHub)
+6. Social media (official website, LinkedIn, GitHub)

 ## 2.Legal Compliance Review
-I understand the data related laws in China and Asia.
-So when a client from China or Asia applies, I can make a judgment based on my knowledge of the law.
+1. I understand the data related laws in Korea and Asia.
+So when a client from Korea or Asia applies, I can make a judgment based on my knowledge of the law.
 2. After accepting applications from clients in other regions, I will ask the client to provide the location and data-related legal documents, and ask the client to make corresponding commitments.
 3. I will carefully read the local data-related legal documents, ask some lawyers, and judge the legal compliance through the relevant laws of the client's location.

 ## 3.Data Sampling
 at the time of the client's application, I will ask the client to provide a sample of the data.